Waray language: Grammar

+Case markers

 Writing system

 Waray, like all Philippine languages today, is written using the Latin script.
 There is no officially-approved orthography for the language and different writers may use differing orthographic styles.
 In general, it has become common to write the language following the current orthographic conventions of Filipino.

 Vocabulary

 Waray uses many different words to specify a particular thing.
 These words might not be the same in spelling and in construction but they share the same meaning, making it a very diverse language.

 Here are some examples of demonstratives and adverbs together with their equivalent definition in Waray-Waray:

 Verbs

 Numbers

 Native numbers are used for numbers one through ten.
 From eleven onwards, Spanish numbers are exclusively used in Waray today, their native counterparts being almost unheard of by the majority of native speakers (except for gatos for hundred and yukot for thousand).
 Some, especially the old ones, are spoken alongside the Spanish counterparts.